KomeijiForce/KeyNavi/README.md

 You can check the illustration of vocabulary representation clusters in Huggingface for [llama-3](https://huggingface.co/datasets/KomeijiForce/llama3_vocabulary_cluster) and [olmo](https://huggingface.co/datasets/KomeijiForce/olmo_vocabulary_cluster).
 Some cluster examples are illustrated above.

+### Spurious Key Correlation

+In ```Spurious_Key_Correlation.ipynb```, we provide a pipeline to show how the next tokens predicted from different clusters from the top predictions are more accurate.